nus-cs1010/2324-s1/docs/14-pointers.md

 ptrptr = &ptr;
 ```

-This deference can go on since `ptrptr` is also a variable and has been allocated in some memory location on the stack.
+This dereference can go on since `ptrptr` is also a variable and has been allocated in some memory location on the stack.
 We rarely need to dereference more than twice in practice, but if the situation arises, such multiple layers of dereferencing are possible.

 ## The `NULL` Pointer